Steve Bisciotti: Sports ownership

 On March 27, 2000, NFL owners approved the sale of 49% of the Ravens to Bisciotti.
 In the deal, he had an option to purchase the remaining 51% for $325 million in 2004 from Art Modell.
 The Ravens won Super Bowl XXXV on January 28, 2001.
-On April 9, 2004 the NFL approved his purchase of the majority stake in the club.
+On April 9, 2004, the NFL approved his purchase of the majority stake in the club.

 One of the first projects Bisciotti directed as owner of the Ravens was to build the team's state-of-the-art training and practice facility, dubbed "The Castle," which opened in October 2004.

-Bisciotti fired Brian Billick after the 2007 season, although Billick's eight years as the Ravens' head coach included the team's win in Super Bowl XXXV.
-He then surprised many observers by selecting John Harbaugh as his new coach, despite Harbaugh's peak of previous experience being a single year as a defensive backs coach after several successful years as the special teams coach for the Philadelphia Eagles.
+Bisciotti fired Brian Billick after the 2007 season, although Billick's nine years as the Ravens' head coach included the team's win in Super Bowl XXXV.
+He then selected John Harbaugh as the team's new coach.

-In 2012, the Baltimore Ravens capitalized off a 10-6 season to go on to win Super Bowl XLVII against the San Francisco 49ers on February 3, 2013.
+In 2012, the Baltimore Ravens capitalized off a 10–6 season to go on to win Super Bowl XLVII against the San Francisco 49ers on February 3, 2013.

 In 2005, Bisciotti ranked 378 among the Forbes 400, a list of the richest Americans.